EpicOrange/riichi_advanced/documentation/documentation.md

 - `"jokers"`: selects the player's jokers set aside (including starting jokers).
 - `"start_jokers"`: selects the player's starting jokers set aside only.
 - `"call_tiles"`: selects the player's calls as if their tiles were part of the hand (therefore their tiles can be combined with tiles in hand).
-- `"assigned_hand"`: selects the player's hand + draw, but with jokers replaced with their actual value.
-Only usable after or during the `after_win` event.
-Does not include the winning tile.
-- `"assigned_calls"`: selects the player's calls but with jokers replaced with their actual value.
-Only usable after or during the `after_win` event.
 - `"winning_hand"`: selects the winning hand + call tiles + winning tile.
 Only usable during or after `"before_win"`.
 If used in `"before_win"`, you get the winning hand with jokers, but if used during or after `"before_scoring"`, then those jokers get replaced by actual values.
 - `"winning_tile"`: selects the winning tile.
 Only usable during or after `"before_win"`.
 Note that if the winning tile is a joker tile, it will remain a joker tile when checked in `"before_win"`, but will be replaced by its actual value during `"before_scoring"` and after.
 - `"last_call"`: selects the last call made by any player.